TIY-Rails-1507/web_app_challanges/README.md

 Hint: After Wednesday we would have probably covered enough to get this working in a simple way.

-## A Film Review Site
+## A Film Site

-Create a site that lists a bunch of films, as well as reviews for each movie.
+Create a site that lists a bunch of films, as well as data for each film.

 The fun bits:
+* Show trailers via embedding the YouTube player into your sites pages
 * Get the data from: http://www.omdbapi.com/
-* Show trailers via embedding the YouTube player into your sites pages

 ## Online Blackjack